Mani Peninsula: Mycenaean

-The Mycenaean civilization (1900–1100 BCE) dominated Mani and the Peloponnese in the Bronze Age.
+The Mycenaean civilization (1900–1100 BC) dominated Mani and the Peloponnese in the Bronze Age.
 Mani flourished under the Mycenaeans.
 A temple dedicated to Apollo was erected at Cape Matapan.
 It was later re-dedicated as the Temple of Poseidon.
 Homer refers to a number of towns in the Mani region.
 The "Catalogue of Ships" in the Iliad names Messa, Oetylus, Kardamyli, Gerenia, Teuthrone, and Las.
 Mani features in many myths and legends, with one describing a sea-hollowed cavern near Cape Matapan (ancient Taenarum) as a portal to Hades, the underworld.

 Ancient Mani

-Mani (left peninsula) in ancient Laconia, showing settlements, natural features, and carriage roads (in red) mentioned by Pausanias in his Description of Greece, composed in the 2nd century CE.
+Mani (left peninsula) in ancient Laconia, showing settlements, natural features, and carriage roads (in red) mentioned by Pausanias in his Description of Greece, composed in the 2nd century AD.
 Modern names are in italic.
 This map is part of James Frazer's commentaries on his 1898 translation of the work.

 Dark Ages

 In the early Greek Dark Ages (c.
-1050–800 BCE), Phoenicians used Gytheio to collect the murex sea snail, being plentiful in the Laconian Gulf, which they then processed into Tyrian purple.
+1050–800 BC), the inhabitants of Laconia were leading producers of Tyrian purple from the murex sea snail, still plentiful in the waters off Gytheio and Kythera.
+Production is thought to have been established by the Phoenicians.

 Archaic

-The area around Mani came under the rule of the powerful city-state Sparta with the onset of the Archaic Period  (800–480 BCE).
-Under Spartan rule, inhabitants of Mani were classified as belonging to the Perioeci social caste.